Mercedes EQA review: running costs & insurance

 Mercedes says you need to service the EQA every year or 15,000 miles, whichever comes first.
 But as is the case with many new cars, you’ll get a message alert on the dashboard (or via the Mercedes Me smartphone app) reminding you before the service is due.

-Like all electric cars, the Mercedes EQA is exempt from conventional road tax (VED) and escapes any fees for low-emission zones and the London Congestion Charge (the latter until 2025).
-While company-car drivers no longer avoid Benefit-in-Kind tax completely, electric cars such as the EQA are subject to a tiny 2% charge.
+Like all electric cars, the Mercedes EQA is currently zero-rated for road tax (VED) and escapes any fees for low-emission zones and the London Congestion Charge.
+However, both exemptions will end in 2025.

 In This Review